-The Hmong people, especially those now in the Phou Bia area, continue to face constant military actions against them as they are still considered enemies of the State.
-As a consequence they are forced to relocate and hide on a continual basis.
+We have shown the Council other actions of the Laotian authorities that illustrate the intention to eliminate the Hmong people before there is any international action.
+For example, the Hmong people, especially those now in the Phou Bia area, face constant military actions against them due to their label as enemies of the State.
+As a consequence the Hmong are forced to relocate and hide on a continual basis.
 Food and medicine are in short supply as the Laotian authorities have continued to block these items Because of the constant moving there are no stable places of residence and even temporary structures are destroyed by the Lao forces.
 Agriculture is difficult if not impossible, compounding the serious food shortages due to the blockades and to the fact that when the Lao forces find fruit trees or crops they destroy them.
-This is a crime against humanity as set out in Article 7 (1)(b) and (2)(b) of the Rome Statute that identify creating conditions of life that are extremely difficult and the denial of food and medicine as elements of the crime of extermination.
-1 This supports our view that the Laotian authorities are hoping to essentially eliminate the Hmong people before there is any international action.
+This is a crime against humanity as set out in Article 7 (1)(b) and (2)(b) of the Rome Statute that identify creating conditions of life that are extremely difficult and the denial of food and medicine as elements of the crime of extermination.1

-In exercising the right of reply following our statements at earlier sessions of the Council, the Laotian representative stated that under Laotian law, all groups enjoy the same basic rights, and all live in harmony.
-While that may be true for other ethnic groups in the country, it is definitely not true for the Hmong people-as we have shown in our submissions, they have been subjected to genocidal conditions since the end of the Vietnam War.
-At present their numbers are catastrophically reduced.
+In exercising the right of reply following our statements at earlier sessions of the Council, the Laotian representative asserted to the Council that under Laotian law, all groups enjoy the same basic rights, and all live in harmony.
+While that may be true for other ethnic groups in the country, it is definitely not true for the Hmong people as we have shown in our submissions -- they have been subjected to genocidal conditions since the end of the Vietnam War.
+At present their numbers in Laos are catastrophically reduced with hundreds of thousands living in exile.

-As an interim measure before the Hmong people are granted their right to self-determination, we believe it is imperative for the international community to act forthwith and establish a special protected area guarded by international actors in the Hmong traditional area.
+As an interim measure before the Hmong people are granted their right to self-determination, we believe it is imperative for the international community to establish a special protected area guarded by international actors in the Hmong traditional area.
 This type of "safe haven" would allow the surviving Hmong people to congregate, to receive humanitarian aid and to communicate with the outside world unfettered by the Laotian authorities.
 The safe haven should be located near an international border to facilitate entrance and egress of interested parties such as humanitarian aid workers, the media and, of course, relatives.
 Failure to establish such an area is likely to encourage the Laotian authorities to continue their hostile actions against the surviving Hmong.

 As we indicated in our oral statement in September 2016, the United States government pledged money to help clean up the unexploded ordnance left over from the Vietnam War.
 A United States representative visited in December 2016, but was not allowed into the Hmong area - where much of the unexploded ordnance is located.
-With a new American president as of January 2017 we are uncertain if any additional action will be taken on this issue and we fear the Laotian authorities will use the unexploded ordnance project to the detriment of the Hmong peoples.
-The international community should also address this situation.
+The current American administration appears to not follow up on this issue and we fear the Laotian authorities will use the unexploded ordnance project to the detriment of the Hmong peoples.
+The Council and the international community as a whole should address this situation.